rkprojects/cloud-iot-ota-with-nrf52/README.md

 # Development Board

 Any nRF52840 based custom board or Nordic Semiconductor's offical [nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK) will work.
-The project uses only the first two BSP LEDs (trivial indication) and two UARTE instances: one for debug output on usb to serial converter and second one for AT modem.
+The project uses only two UARTE instances: one for debug output on usb to serial converter and second one for AT modem.
 For UART, only the Tx,Rx pins are used, no hardware flow control.

-As of now I have tested this project on my simple custom board based on EBYTE E73-2G4M08S1C module + pyOCD + any [CMSIS-DAP Debug Unit](https://github.com/rkprojects/openlink-v1-cmsis-dap) + Ubuntu 16.04 LTS.
+This project on my simple custom board based on EBYTE E73-2G4M08S1C module + pyOCD + any [CMSIS-DAP Debug Unit](https://github.com/rkprojects/openlink-v1-cmsis-dap) + Ubuntu 16.04 LTS.
 If you are also going to use EBYTE module then please note that it is locked by default and should be unlocked with either openocd or (nrfjprog + jlink).

 # Get Source Code

 `$ git clone https://github.com/rkprojects/cloud-iot-ota-with-nrf52.git`
-`$ cd cloud-iot-ota-with-nrf52`

 # Configure Project

-Project builds with just a single Makefile similar to nRF52 SDK examples with armgcc.
+Project builds with Makefile similar to nRF52 SDK examples with armgcc.
 SES IDE is not used as it will be restricted to jlink.

-Project is comprised of two sub projects: *bootloader* and *app*.
+Project is comprised of two sub projects: *bootloader* and *app* (Sample application).
 Each sub project includes two board options, like:

 * *app/boards/b840_block* - Custom board.
 * *app/boards/pca10056* - Offical DK board.